emberjs/website/source/blog/2018-05-30-emberjs-accessibility-and-a11y-tools.md

 ## Structural application concerns

 I learned from [Robert DeLuca](https://github.com/Robdel12) that [most front end frameworks have flaws](https://medium.com/@robdel12/single-page-apps-routers-are-broken-255daa310cf) that affect Assistive Technology like screen readers.
 However, there's a lot of progress being made in Ember itself, our community addons, and by our pals working in other frameworks!
 You can learn more in the recent JavaScript [State of Accessibility](https://www.youtube.com/watch?v=aoyLG2gTFpI) panel hosted by [ThisDot Media](https://www.thisdot.co/).
-Jump to the Ember segment presented by Melanie Sumner [here](https://youtu.be/aoyLG2gTFpI?t=2432)
+Jump to the Ember segment presented by Melanie Sumner [here](https://youtu.be/aoyLG2gTFpI?t=2432).

 With the release of 3.1, Ember.js introduced some new features within the framework itself, and community addons continue to help drive progress on the remaining concerns.
 Historically, many new features in Ember originated as community addons.

 ### New options for out-of-the-box accessibility

 One common issue in single page application frameworks is that they wrap a developer's content in extra `divs`.
-However, some elemements like `<header>` should be direct descendents of the `body` element.
+However, some elements like `<header>` should be direct descendants of the `body` element.
 [RFC 280](https://github.com/emberjs/rfcs/blob/master/text/0280-remove-application-wrapper.md) proposed an option for removing the application-level `div` wrapper (an RFC, or Request for Comments, is the main way that new features are proposed and opened for community feedback).
 That RFC was accepted, meaning that work could begin to add the feature into Ember, and the new option shipped in version 3.1.
 You can learn more about it and how to enable the feature in the [release blog post](https://www.emberjs.com/blog/2018/04/13/ember-3-1-released.html#toc_introducing-optional-features-3-of-4).

 ### Using the ember-a11y addon for focus management